For the complete documentation index, see llms.txt.

 The dual-region architecture consists of two regions in a Kubernetes-based installation.
 Each region has a Kubernetes cluster with all Camunda 8 components fully operational.

-Both regions actively participate in data processing and replication.
+Both regions serve user traffic simultaneously and actively participate in data processing and replication.

 note